sbg-tir/SBG-TIR-L4-VA/README.md

 ### 8.1.
 Standard and Local Metadata

 SBG-TIR standards incorporate additional metadata that describe each GeoTIFF Dataset within the GeoTIFF file.
 Each of these metadata elements appear in an GeoTIFF Attribute that is directly associated with the GeoTIFF Dataset.
 Wherever possible, these GeoTIFF Attributes employ names that conform to the Climate and Forecast (CF) conventions.
-Table 2-3 lists the CF names for the GeoTIFF Attributes that SBG-TIR products typically employ.

 Each SBG product bundle contains two sets of product metadata:
 -   ProductMetadata